+Anxiety in the workplace affects our capacity to do our work and our relationships at work.
 Anxiety affects over 2 million Australians.
 On average one in three women and one in five men experience anxiety in their life.
 Anxiety may increase over time and can affect our relationships with family and friends and how we go about our daily lives.
-It can also affect our capacity to do our work and our relationships at work.

 Increased anxiety in response to the work environment

 The world of work is becoming more complex and the demands of work and family life can be considerable.

 There are a number of factors that can contribute to anxiety in the workplace, including stressful events such as sustained pressures at work, increased responsibility, a change in job, restructures, change in managers and the loss of our position.